All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 • Will you always have money?

-The only true answer we do know is whether we have money because the future is well, the future.
+The only true answer is whether we have money because the future is the future.

 Future Financial Flop

-Many retirees who were hoping to enjoy the good life are losing thousands of dollars with Covid-19.
+Many retirees hoping to enjoy the good life are losing thousands of dollars with Covid-19.

 Speaking to reporters outside Rideau Cottage on Thursday morning, Canadian Prime Minister Justin Trudeau said his government is concerned with retirees who may have seen their retirement savings evaporated in the recent stock market tumult cause by COVID-19.